 - 2.1 The LGRR introduced the option for Local Authorities to pool their Business Rates.
 The advantage of this arrangement is that monies which may have been paid over to Central Government can be retained within the pool.
 This levy payment is typically made by Authorities with high levels of Business Rate income and 50% of any growth in income would be paid to Central Government.
 The risk with pooling is that if an Authority loses a large amount of Business Rates within a year then it would be hit by a safety net.
 This safety net has been established by Government to limit any in-year losses by individual councils.
 The safety net is currently triggered when there is a loss of more than 7.5%.
 In a pooling arrangement the loss of income above this is supported by the pool and not an additional payment from Central Government.
-In establishing a pooling arrangement it is therefore important to establish that no Authorities are at risk of triggering a safety net claim. - 2.2 A detailed analysis of the projected business rate position for AGMA authorities and Cheshire East has shown that no authorities are anticipating breaching the safety net in 2015/16.
-Therefore an application has been submitted to the Department for Communities and Local Government on the pooling of Business Rates.
-Each Authority will need to make a decision on whether it wishes to be part of the pool within 28 days of the Local Government Finance Settlement which was announced on 18th December 2014. - 2.3 Any monies gained as part of this pooling arrangement will be retained by the pool for investment within Greater Manchester (through the existing governance structures of the Combined Authority) and the other Authority involved.
-This sum is currently estimated to be up to £3m for the 2015/16 financial year, but importantly the establishment of the pool keeps this money within the region.
-Without the pool, this money would have been passed over to central government.
+In establishing a pooling arrangement it is therefore important to establish that no Authorities are at risk of triggering a safety net claim. - 2.2 A detailed analysis of the projected business rate position for AGMA authorities, plus Cheshire East and Cheshire West & Chester is currently being undertaken and will determine whether a pooling arrangement for 2018/19 is beneficial.
+If so, an application will be submitted to the Department for Communities and Local Government on the pooling of Business Rates.
+Each Authority will need to make a decision on whether it wishes to be part of the pool within 28 days of the Local Government Finance Settlement. - 2.3 Any monies gained as part of this pooling arrangement will be retained by the pool for investment within Greater Manchester (through the existing governance structures of the Combined Authority) and the other Authorities involved.
+Importantly the establishment of the pool keeps this money within the region.
+Without the pool, this money would have been passed over to

-2.4 It is anticipated that the pool will be administered by Manchester City Council.
+- central government.
+The 100% retention of business rates does not change the principles of business rates pooling. - 2.4 It is anticipated that the pool will be administered by Manchester City Council.